chrisstef/modern-crypto-punks/README.md

 In this application we build a modern Cryptopunk clone with React Js & Web 3.0.

-- Using Thirdweb to build the backend needed for an Ethereum APP
+- Using Thirdweb to build the backend needed for our Ethereum APP

 - Using React JS to build the Frontend of our Web Application while we estabilish conntection with our NFT collection.